mehatab/covid-19/README.md

 Patches are encouraged, and may be submitted by forking this project and submitting a pull request.
-Since this project is still in development, if your change is substantial, please raise an issue first to discuss it.
+Since this project is still in development, if your change is substantial, please raise an issue.

 ## Maintainer